Head covering for Jewish women: Laws

-According to Jewish law (halacha), a woman must cover her hair after marriage.
+According to Jewish religious law (halacha), a woman must cover her hair after marriage.
 The requirement applies in the presence of any men other than her husband, son, father, grandson, grandfather, or brother, though a minority opinion allows uncovering hair within one's home even in the presence of unrelated men.

 The obligation to cover hair applies in public areas.
 In a private home, some sources recommend hair covering (even in the absence of unrelated men), but the consensus is that hair may be uncovered if no unrelated men are present.

 The consensus is that all or most of the hair must be covered.
 Some sources rule that every single hair must be covered, but many others permit a small amount of hair (each source defines the amount differently) to emerge from the head-covering.

 Various reasons have been suggested for this head-covering, among them: